VisTechProjects/esp32_traffic_light_controler_sim/readme_template.md

 ## Why did I make this...

-Because why tf not, I had nothing better to do and I acquired a broken traffic... and **of course** it needed a awesome wifi controller, and it was fun to build.
+Because why tf not, I had nothing better to do and I acquired a broken traffic light... and **of course** it needed a awesome wifi controller, and it was fun to build.

-## Configuration (ESP32 or other wifi module)
+## Configuration (ESP32)

-Use [VSCode](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/install/ide?install=vscode) to compile the and upload the code to your ESP.
+Use [VSCode](https://code.visualstudio.com/) **with** [PlatformIO](https://platformio.org/install/ide?install=vscode) to compile the and upload the code to your ESP.

 You can configure the pinouts light by modifying the `config.h` file:
 ```cpp